A Fairy Tale Religion

 "At all events, I hope the bourgeoisie will remember my carbuncles until their dying day.
 What swine they are!"

 Democide figures for the 20th Century communists regimes are calculated between 60 to 150 million murders, ( 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12), so indeed, the Jews and the Bourgeoisie paid in full for Marx's boils.
-While remembering that Marx had a secular Jewish heritage, one must wonder here that it is not the "Jew" per se but the tone of rancour toward wealth and materialism in general which underscores Marxism as "A Philosophy of Resentment" much as it does for other Platonist beliefs such as Catholicism and Existentialism.
+While remembering that Marx had a secular Jewish heritage, (raised as a Christian, most certainly studied Plato and joined the Hegelians in youth), one must wonder here that it is not the "Jew" per se but the tone of rancour toward wealth and materialism in general which underscores Marxism as "A Philosophy of Resentment" much as it does for other Platonist beliefs such as Catholicism and Existentialism.
 To quote Marx, “Even the greatest sage of antiquity, the divine Plato, speaks in more than one place of a deep yearning for a higher being, whose appearance the unsatisfied aspiration to truth and light fulfills."
 It is safe to remark at this point in time that no one in history has been more responsible than Marx for so much murder and mayhem except for perhaps Plato himself.
 Marx's resentment of wealth was a typical 18th Century hatred for all middlemen-trader minorities who out-worked and out-performed the majorities where they settled, almost all genocides have been against these groups.

 "Karl Popper did not want to deal with the question he found the means to explain.
 [Marxism’s durability through most of Popper’s lifetime] And I wondered whether its very durability had not induced in him a kind of fatalism or frustration.
 In the end, what is the use of understanding an error, if it goes on being repeated?
 Popper did not want to deal with the question directly, except by making one point that again went over the arguments against historicism.
 [Historicism is the false inveighing of teleological ends into history, or the historical belief that “our story” is predetermined by some factor (usually economics, context or Zeitgeist) and humankind has no real freedom.
 Paraphrased from F Hayek].
 Someone might, in fact, think of him as a man who waited on the river bank for the corpses of his enemies to float by.
 But no part of this image applies to Karl Popper: neither the corpses nor the enemies, and especially not the river.
 Not the corpses, because he regarded non-violence as a cornerstone of civilization.
 Not the enemies, because the friend-enemy polarization of history and politics is precisely one of the main things he holds against Marxism.
 And not the river, because Popper considers the idea of history as a watercourse with a known source and mouth to be responsible for a huge number of crimes."
 Lessons of This Century,